fluidself/fluidself.org/_books/biographies/education-of-a-wandering-man.md

 Someone has said that culture is what remains with you after you have forgotten all you have read, and I believe there is much truth in that.

 I often say that a writer owes a debt of authenticity to his readers.
 Because of his profession he may go to the fountains of knowledge and drink as deeply as he wishes.
 This is not given to all people who are concerned with making a living and providing services, and writers are the go-betweens.
 Readers wish to believe the printed word, God help them, and I believe when we deal with history or anything factual, it should be with care.
 We may be the only source they have for such information.
 Once the real-life situation is established, we can take off in any direction we wish.
-If a story is to be fantasy--and I love it--that should be obvious from word one.
+If a story is to be fantasy—and I love it—that should be obvious from word one.

 It is not enough to have learned, for living is sharing and I must offer what I have for whatever it is worth.